Skip to content

 8. The answer to this question depends upon where your interests lie.
 If you are interested in research, many opportunities are available at universities and government laboratories.

-What is the difference between an MS and a PhD in Physics ?
+What is the Difference Between an MS and a PhD in Physics?

 A PhD in Physics will train you to do research in a specific area of experimental or theoretical physics.
 In many cases, your training will also include some mathematics.
 Alternatively, it can be used as a stepping stone towards more applied areas such as engineering or computer science.
 A PhD admission degree is also the minimum requirement for becoming a college professor.